williamgilpin/howto/using_tacc.md

     conda info --envs

-You can activate, install packages, etc as you would for a local conda environment
+You can activate, install packages, etc as you would for a local conda environment.

+Automatically loading conda environments within batch scripts can be a bit challenging.
+Currently, the following lines work within a `.sbatch` file

+    conda init bash
+    source ~/work/miniconda3/etc/profile.d/conda.sh
+    conda activate dysts
+    echo $CONDA_DEFAULT_ENV

+This should write the correct environment name to output.

 # Using mamba on Lonestar6